Beginner Stock Portfolio: Start Simple

 One way the financial industry is managing risk is by increasing bonds for a less aggressive portfolio.

-Whatever may be your risk tolerance, starting with an index will allow you to truly understand what you are capable of as long as you track the performance of your investments and compare.
+Whatever your risk tolerance, starting with an index will allow you to truly understand what you are capable of as long as you track the performance of your investments and compare.

 Using an index is still investing in equity and from a risk tolerance perspective, you are fully expose to equities but you take away the potential stock selection mistakes where you pick a stock for the wrong reasons and lose money.